The prized velvety foliage of Black Velvet Alocasia is often compromised via frequent mishaps in basic care like light and water.

 Likewise, without proper humidity, they show symptoms of drooping, browning leaf edges, and falling leaves.

-You can group the plants together to retain the moisture levels and leverage bottom watering to ensure plants stay hydrated without watering mishap risk.
+You can group the plants to retain the moisture levels and leverage bottom watering to ensure plants stay hydrated without watering mishap risk.

 Remember to cut down the watering of your Alocasia ‘Black Velvet’ by half in the dormant winter season.